Best Vegan Dog Food Brands on the Market This Year

 • Sustainability: V-Dog is proud to make “plant-powered [dog] food that’s gentle on our earth’s resources.”

-While Halo isn’t a fully plant-based pet food brand, they offer a ‘Garden of Vegan’ line that includes kibble, wet food, and treats.
-I always want to commend and support more convention brands when they’re making strides in offering vegan products, and Halo is one of those brands that’s very deserving of that recognition.
+While Halo isn’t a fully plant-based pet food brand, they offer a ‘holistic’ line that includes vegan kibble, wet food, and treats.
+I always want to commend and support more conventional brands when they’re making strides in offering vegan products, and Halo is one that’s very deserving of that recognition.

 • Sustainability: As a brand, Halo just isn’t going to be as sustainable as a fully-vegan company is purely because of the high resource-and carbon intensity of animal-based food products.
 That being said, simply offering a plant-based option is a step in the right direction.